TheOceanCleanup/ImageDispatcher/README.md

 - Listens to a topic on a service bus containing messages with a link to images on Blob Storage
+- For each image in the message:
   - Downloads this image
   - Chooses an Azure ML endpoint based on metadata with the image
   - Offers the image to this Azure ML endpoint, where object detection is applied
   - Submits the result of the object detection to the TimeSeriesStore

 # Configuration